-This Johnson entry (I thought it was recent, but it's from 2015, a hazard of encountering material online) touched upon a subject near to the hearts of all of us working here at everygoddamnday.com: cuss words.
+This Johnson entry on cuss words (I thought it was recent when I read it, but it's from 2015, a hazard of encountering material online) touched upon a subject near to the hearts of all of us working here at everygoddamnday.com.
 Almost immediately, Johnson deems "God damn" as "too strong for American ears."
 That might explain the mass of readers who haven't been showing up here.

 Not really.
 To be honest, it probably isn't the blog name.
 Very few readers have complained over the past three years—a handful, hard though that may be to believe.
 Credit the portmanteau with a lower-case "g" — "goddamn" — as opposed to "God damn."
 Makes all the difference in the world.
 Plus the blog is protected by an iron-ribbed pre-emptive putdown of those who might dare to blush at its name.